-Students in primary and intermediate classes are expected to wear sneakers to school on their designated P.E. day.
+Physical Education Class Attire: Please see uniform policy for information regarding the PE uniform for students in 6th-8th grade.
+Students in kindergarten through 5th grade are expected to wear sneakers to school on their designated P.E. day.
 Girls should opt to wear pants or shorts (when permitted) on P.E. day or wear shorts or uniform leggings underneath their jumpers or skirts.